-b.
-Missions extending beyond three days (i.e. international or multi-overnight mission) must allow crew members adequate rest periods using a fatigue-risk management tool to assess crew readiness.

-5. Personnel (including communications specialists and surface ambulance operators) must have at least 10 hours of rest (pilots must have 10 hours of rest as consistent with Part 135 regulations or as consistent with AHJ regulations) with no work-related interruptions prior to any scheduled shift of 12 hours or more or prior to any on-call shift of greater than 12 hours that is scheduled to precede or follow a scheduled on-duty 12-hour shift.
-The intent is to preclude back-to-back shifts with other employment, educational requirements or school, commercial or military flying, or significant fatigue-causing activity prior to a shift.

-6. The number of consecutive shifts and day-to-night rotations must be closely monitored by management for pilots, medical crews, communication specialists, surface vehicle operators and aircraft maintenance personnel.

-7. Policies address crew interface so that team members are expected to stay alert on all legs of the transport, including at least one team member on empty legs, to assist the pilot in staying alert (especially in one-pilot operations) and the vehicle operator to stay alert for surface transports.
+- b.
+Missions extending beyond three days (i.e. international or multi-overnight mission) must allow crew members adequate rest periods using a fatigue-risk management tool to assess crew readiness. - 5.
+Personnel (including communications specialists and surface ambulance operators) must have at least 10 hours of rest (pilots must have 10 hours of rest as consistent with Part 135 regulations or as consistent with AHJ regulations) with no work-related interruptions prior to any scheduled shift of 12 hours or more or prior to any on-call shift of greater than 12 hours that is scheduled to precede or follow a scheduled on-duty 12-hour shift.
+The intent is to preclude back-to-back shifts with other employment, educational requirements or school, commercial or military flying, or significant fatigue-causing activity prior to a shift. - 6.
+The number of consecutive shifts and day-to-night rotations must be closely monitored by management for pilots, medical crews, communication specialists, surface vehicle operators and aircraft maintenance personnel. - 7.
+Policies address crew interface so that team members are expected to stay alert on all legs of the transport, including at least one team member on empty legs, to assist the pilot in staying alert (especially in one-pilot operations) and the vehicle operator to stay alert for surface transports. - 8.
+For all positions (aviation, clinical, communications, maintenance), a written policy addresses scheduling at avoid new employees working together (Green-on-Green).